 The more upright posture inherent to front squats is also good for people with lower back pain by creating less shear stress on the vertebrae.
 An important cue to keep in mind during the front squat is “elbows up.”
 This creates a strong, stable shelf for the bar and cues the torso to stay firm and unyielding to forward tilt.
 If your elbows dip, the rest will soon follow.

-In Zercher squats, the bar sits in the crook of your inner elbows about belly-high as you squat.
+If you have a bar, you can do a traditional bar Zercher squat, where the bar sits in the crook of your inner elbows about belly-high as you squat.
 This places more emphasis on the core and glutes.
-Anecdotally, people with knee pain during normal squats seem to flourish with Zercher squats.
+Anecdotally, people with knee pain during normal squats seem to do well with Zercher squats.
 As for the weight resting on the arms, it hurts at first, but you get used to it.
 And if you don’t, you can always use a pad or a rolled up towel to dampen the pain.

 They kind of force good form, too.
 As you squat down with the bar in the crook of your arm, your elbows fit neatly between your knees and prevent them from buckling inward.
 As you come up, be sure to thrust your hips fully forward at the top and stand up straight.

 Play with the height of the surface your back foot is resting on.
-If it’s too high, you’ll place some wonky shear stresses on your back.
+If it’s too high, you’ll place stress your back.
 Lower the height if you find your back arching or your torso tilting too far forward.
 Stacking a few weight plates about six to eight inches high is good enough for most people.

 To target quads, hamstrings, and glutes, use a surface high enough that your knee is at 90° when you step onto it.
 The higher the box, the more glute and hamstring you’ll hit.
 Lower boxes will focus more on the quads.
 Try not to push with the off foot.
 If you find yourself pushing off despite best efforts, dorsiflex the off foot and touch down only with the heel.